 Select the number of copies you want to print by tapping the addition and subtraction arrows to the right of Copy.
-Obviously at least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger happy.
+At least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger happy.

 If you have somehow made it this far without creating a Google account, make one now by going to Google and clicking Sign Up.
 Then, follow the steps to create a profile.

-Cloud Print only works on versions of Chrome prior to version 50.
-Fortunately, Google has provided a list of other apps compatible with Cloud Print, and of those for iOS, there’s only PrintCentral Pro.
-Thankfully, the app is available for free from the App Store.
+Cloud Print only works on certain Google apps, and there’s no Google Cloud Print app for iOS.
+Instead, you can use PrintCentral Pro.
+Thankfully, the app is available for $6 from the App Store.
 Once downloaded, launch it.